tomwayson/ambitious-arcgis-app/workshop/4-auth-me-baby.md

 At this point we have basic authentication working and our session has all our ArcGIS Online information and we can call the API etc.

 But... the user experience is weak.
-So lets show the current user in the header and move Sign Out into a dropdown.
+So let's show the current user in the header and move Sign Out into a dropdown.

 ### Add Bootstrap JS
 To use a dropdown in bootstrap we need the bootstrap javascript.
 To keep things simple we will pull this from a CDN, but for a production app, you would pull it into the app, and bundle in just the pieces you need.